lpruett00/TGP_petrolisthes/README.md

 # TGP_petrolisthes
-Contains all codes and scripts used for "TGP as a mechanism of heatwave adaptation"
+Contains all codes and scripts used for Lili Pruett's Masters thesis project "TGP as a mechanism of heatwave adaptation"

+.jim = FIJI macros